How Long To See Results With Google Ads?

 3. As part of this, review and optimise your negative keyword list.

-Negative keywords play a critical role in maximising the ROI of your AdWords campaign, because you’re eliminating clicks from those who aren’t going to buy anything.
+Negative keywords play a critical role in maximising the ROI of your Google Ads campaign, because you’re eliminating clicks from those who aren’t going to buy anything.
 That saves a lot of wasted spend!

 Do you have the right negative keywords?
 Refine your negative keywords to reduce the number of wasted impressions and clicks.

 Essentially, we want to find opportunities to cut out anything that’s wasting your budget and not working, while finding the opportunities to reallocate budget into those things that are getting results.